 Ask to speak to a credit representative, and follow this script: “I don't have enough money right now to pay in full, but I'll give you ‘X’ to settle it right now.”

-Many creditors will be happy to take 50% of the amount you owe.
-The standard is usually zero repayment, so 50% is a good deal.
+Somecreditors might be happy to take 50% of the amount you owe.
+The standard is usually zero repayment, so they might see 50% as a good deal.

 When you start paying off your credit card debt, you're lowering your credit utilization rate.
 Credit utilization refers to how much of your available credit you're using.

-Keeping your credit utilization at 30% or below is essential to maintaining a high credit score.
-Once you've paid off your debt, be sure to avoid using more than 30% of your available credit in the future.
+Keeping your credit utilization at 30% or lower is essential to maintaining a high credit score.
+Once you've paid off your debts, be sure to avoid using more than 30% of your available credit in the future.

 To fix your credit score, you need to:

-- Take the time to fix the errors on your credit report.
+Take the time to fix any errors on your credit report.

-That's all it takes.
-A few calls and a new payment plan is all you need to fix your credit score.
+If you follow these steps, you’ll be on the right path to fixing your credit score.
 Remember that no one expects you to pay off all of your debt immediately.

 Sponsored